 Preventing Poisonous Spider Bites

 To protect yourself against potentially dangerous spider bites, be cautious when investigating dark places like garages, crawl-spaces, basements, and attics.
-Webs are typically built in places with lots of debris like eaves, under woodpiles, and around fences.
-While these spiders are often feared, these spiders only bite when in close contact with a human–for example, when being swept or squeezed by a hand.
+Webs are typically built in places with a lot of debris such as eaves, under woodpiles, and around fences.
+While these spiders are often feared, these spiders only bite when in close contact with a human—for example, when being swept or squeezed by a hand.

 Identification of Spider Bites

 Symptoms of spider bites include redness, swelling, and discomfort around the bite.
 In more serious cases, severe cramps, abdominal pain, and profuse sweating will occur.
 If there is any sign of a deep sore or ulcer, or if tissue around the bite becomes infected, prompt medical attention should be sought.

 If you feel that you have potentially dangerous spiders infesting your home or business, or just simply don’t like having them around, give Heron Home & Outdoor a call.
 We’ll inspect your home, working with you to make sure your needs are taken care of and any problems are addressed.
 Call Heron today for a free estimate!Back to Spider Exterminators – Control – Removal